camillandreozzi/Aggressivity_Model/README.md

 ## Purpose of the repository

 This repository is meant to be a clear modelling workspace for evolutionary game theory.

-Its goals are to:

-- implement classic evolutionary game models in a transparent way
-- connect simulation output to theory
-- provide interpretable examples of frequency-dependent selection
-- and create a base for gradually richer evolutionary dynamics

-The emphasis is on conceptual clarity first, and model complexity second.

 ---